guywald1/webpack.js.org/content/guides/shimming.md

 ## `exports-loader`

-Let's say a library creates a global variable that it expects it's consumers to use.
-In this case we can use [`exports-loader`](/loaders/exports-loader/), to export that global variable in CommonJS format.
+Let's say a library creates a global variable that it expects its consumers to use; In this case, we can use [`exports-loader`](/loaders/exports-loader/), to export that global variable in CommonJS format.
 For instance, in order to export `file` as `file` and `helpers.parse` as `parse`:

 **webpack.config.js**
 ```javascript